 On July 13 in Detroit, Hankins pitched five innings in relief of Rip Collins in the second half of a twin bill against the Washington Nationals.
 Don yielded five hits and five runs -- two in the second, another in the fifth, and two in the sixth -- and departed the contest with the Nats ahead, 9-7.
 But Tiger batsmen, paced by Harry Heilmann's 5-for-5 day, scored four times in the seventh and twice in the eighth for a 13-9 verdict.
 George Smith, pitching three scoreless frames, earned the win.

 On July 19 the Tigers moved into third place with a thrilling 10-9 come-from-behind victory over the Athletics, and Hankins, who hurled two scoreless innings in relief, won for the second time.
 Ken Holloway started, but Philadelphia scored eight times in the third.
 Stoner replaced Holloway, and, later, Smith worked two frames, giving up a run in the seventh.
-When Hankins took his practice tosses in the top of the eighth, Detroit faced a 9-2 deficit and seemed done for the afternoon.
+When Hankins took his warmup tosses in the top of the eighth, Detroit faced a 9-2 deficit and seemed done for the afternoon.
 But he blanked the A's, allowing one hit in two innings, and his teammates rewarded him with a victory.
-Bob Fothergill opened Detroit's scoring with a two-run homer in the first inning.
-In the ninth, batting with the sacks loaded and one run home, Fothergill unloaded a triple.
+Bob Fothergill opened Detroit's scoring with a two-run homer in the first inning, but the Tigers trailed 9-3 heading to the bottom of the ninth.
+Batting with the sacks loaded and one run home, Fothergill unloaded a triple.
 Harry Heilmann doubled to score the "fat boy," wrote Sam Greene of the Detroit News.
 Lefty Joe Pate came in to stop the rally, but failed, walking Marty McManus and Larry Woodall.
-Pinch-hitting, Johnny Bassler shot a two-run single over the shortstop's head.
+Pinch-hitting, Johnny Bassler shot a two-run single over the shortstop's head to complete the dramatic comeback.
 Hankins, who finished the game "very creditably," wrote Bert Walker of the Detroit Times, now owned a pair of victories.

 Hankins' success was short-lived.
 He didn't emerge from the bullpen again until July 30, when Detroit fell to Washington, 10-1.
 The Nationals' hitters enjoyed a field day, hammering Rip Collins for four runs in 3.2 innings and scoring another pair off George Smith.
 Hankins, who joined the fray in the seventh, retired the first two batters.
 But his control wavered, and he yielded three runs on two singles and two doubles.
 He gave up another run in the eighth on two singles and a stolen base.

 The Deacon's next appearance didn't occur until August 25.
 At home against the Yankees, the Tigers couldn't solve the slants of southpaw Herb Pennock and lost, 8-2.
 Earl Whitehill started but faded, allowing four runs in the fifth inning.
-Smith finished it, and Hankins hurled the sixth and seventh.
-He gave up two runs in the sixth on a double by Pennock, a single by Mark Koenig, a walk to Ruth, and a two-run single by Gehrig -- who tied the Bambino for the AL home run lead, hitting number 40 in the second.
-Hankins hurled well enough, but Whitehill's outing doomed Detroit.
+Smith finished the inning, and Hankins hurled the sixth and seventh.
+He gave up two runs in the sixth on a double by Pennock, a single by Mark Koenig, a walk to Ruth, and a two-run single by Gehrig -- who once again tied the Bambino for the AL home run lead, hitting number 40 in the second.

-On Wednesday, September 3, in a slugfest against the Browns in St. Louis, Hankins made what turned out to be his last major league performance.
+On Saturday, September 3, in a slugfest against the Browns in St. Louis, Hankins made what turned out to be his final major league performance.
 Rip Collins gave up one run in the first on a double-play error and one in the fourth on Ken Williams' homer.
 But in the fifth, after a pair of singles, a double, and a hit batsman, St. Louis scored one run and still had the bases loaded.
-George Moriarty called for Hankins, who, not having appeared in a game for more than two weeks, endured his worst day as a Tiger.
+George Moriarty called for Hankins, who, not having appeared in a game for more than a week, endured one of his worst days as a Tiger.
 Harry Rice hit the right-hander's fastball for a three-run double, and when reserve center fielder Al Wingo muffed George Sisler's short fly, Rice moved to third.
 Williams singled to right field for another run, and Moriarty jerked Hankins.
 Don failed to display good control or good speed, and he failed to retire any of the three batters he faced -- thanks in part to Wingo's error.
-Detroit's big hitters rallied for six runs in the eighth, keyed by Charlie Gehringer's two-run single that tied the contest at 9-9.
+Detroit's big hitters rallied for six runs in the eighth, keyed by Charlie Gehringer's two-run single that tied the contest at 10-10.
 But St. Louis won, 11-10, scoring the game winner off Haskell Billings in the bottom of the ninth.

 Hankins worked a career-high 217 frames in 40 games for Toronto in 1928, but his ERA rose to 4.02, a mark slightly above his 3.73 average for Newark.
 He experienced an up-and-down season, losing four more times than he won.
 The right-hander could throw a curve, but he relied mainly on his fastball and changeup, pitches that placed less strain on his right elbow.
 When Don felt strong and could hit his groove, he was among the league's top flingers.
 Other times he was likely to lose.

 For example, in a contest at Maple Leaf Stadium on May 8, Hankins defeated Baltimore, 5-2.
 He gave up 12 hits, but 10 Toronto safeties and two Oriole errors helped the Leafs win.
 Four days later in Toronto, Don hurled eight innings against last-place Jersey City.
-He gave up four runs on eight hits, but departed with the score tied at 5-5.
+He gave up four runs on eight hits.
 Jersey City won, 8-5, with a three-run burst in the twelfth, and Hankins got no decision.
 But on May 16, he threw a five-hitter in a ten-inning performance at Reading to win the second game of a doubleheader, 3-2.
 Two weeks later, on May 29, he gave up ten hits at Buffalo but proved tough in the pinches, and Toronto won, 10-3.

 By the first week of August, Don's record was 10-10.
 His next outing came against his old club in Newark on August 7.
 Called "the star pitcher of the Newark Bears a few years ago," Don twirled a five-hitter and won, 6-1, boosting his record to 11-10.
 But then he lost six of his final seven games.
 Pitching in Toronto on August 22, he allowed six hits and three walks while defeating Jersey City, 6-3, in the first game of a doubleheader.
 But the right-hander didn't win again.
 On September 16 before a record crowd of 23,000 in Buffalo, Don surrendered three runs on nine hits, but the Maple Leafs scored only twice and lost, 3-2.
 Six days later, in a game that could have tied Toronto for first place, Hankins lost to Buffalo, 9-2, as the Bisons drove him from the mound with a 12-hit attack.